-My signature below indicates that I have received, read and agree to abide by the policies contained in my school's student handbook, including the Network/Internet Access Agreement for Students.
+My signature below indicates that I have been informed that the policies contained in my school's handbook are available on the district website.

 My student (I) will use the computer/internet while at school pursuant to the board policy and he/she agrees (I agree) to abide by the rules of the policy.
 I understand that violations or misuse of the district's computer network and internet may result in student access privileges being revoked and school disciplinary action under the Student Code of Conduct may be taken against my student (me), and this may affect their (my) class grade.